tommyli03/GameDesignFinalProject/README.md

 - Animation

 Sound:
-For each of the 7 sounds we created, there was a bit of trouble adding them into the readme, so we've added them to a folder called "Sound Tests".
+For each of the 7 sounds we created we've added them to a folder called "Sound Tests".
 Each one is a short, 5 to 15 second video displaying the sound.
 They are labeled appropriately as: "Background_Music", "Default_Gun_Shooting", "Shotgun_Shooting", "Walking", "Dashing", "Enemy_Firing", and "Hitting_Enemy".
+Background_Music:
+Default_Gun_Shooting:
+Shotgun_Shooting:
+Walking:
+Dashing:
+Enemy_Firing:
+Hitting_Enemy:
 These are the assets used for the sound:
 1. Default Gun and Shotgun Shooting: https://assetstore.unity.com/packages/audio/sound-fx/shooting-sound-177096
 2. Walking: https://assetstore.unity.com/packages/audio/sound-fx/foley/footsteps-essentials-189879